alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/use-trade-preferences-export-goods.markdown

 s1.
 Prove the origin of your goods.
 s2.
 Get a movement certificate.
 s3.
+Get the movement certificate stamped. s4.
+Send the stamped certificate to your customer or importer. s5.
 Transport your goods correctly.

 ##Prove the origin of your goods